34+35: Music video

 On February 1, 2021, Grande teased a music video with two pictures posted to her social media.
 On February 5, Grande, Doja Cat and Megan all posted the same picture of them in lingerie to social media, hinting at a possible video.
 On February 9, Grande confirmed the music video and announced that it was scheduled for release on February 12, 2021.
 It was directed by Stefan Kohli.

 The music video begins with Grande at a swimming pool reclining on a lawn chair reading a magazine while swans float by.
 The camera zooms out to reveal Doja Cat and Megan on two other lawn chairs.
 All acts later drink champagne.
 After Doja Cat's verse, Grande orders room service through an intercom.
 During her verse, Megan is twerking in a bathtub, and all the artists play around with a camcorder in bed.
 Grande is wearing Victoria's Secret Lace Plunge Teddy lingerie throughout most of the video.

 Steffanie Wang of Nylon summarised that in the video all acts are "serving nothing but looks and aspirational lifestyle goals."
 Billboard's Katie Atkinson called the video "perfect girls' day video."

+Commercial performance

+The remix of "34+35" peaked at number two on the US Billboard Hot 100, lodging over 24.2 million on-demand streams and 8,000 digital downloads.
+It marked Grande's twelfth top-ten hit, Doja Cat's second top-ten hit after "Say So" (2020), and Megan Thee Stallion's third top-ten hit after "Savage" (2020) and "WAP" (2020) with Cardi B. "34+35" marked the highest-charting song credited to three or more female soloists on the Hot 100 since Christina Aguilera, Mýa, Pink and Lil' Kim's "Lady Marmalade" in 2001.
+Additionally, the remix also reached a new peak of number two on the Billboard Global 200 chart with 60.7 million streams (up 57%) and 11,000 sold (up 284%) globally.
+With the original version already one of Grande's three top-ten songs, the remix earned Doja Cat her first top-ten hit and Megan Thee Stallion her second after "WAP".
+The remix also entered the top ten of the Global 200 Excl.
+U.S. chart for the first time at number five, becoming Grande's third top-ten hit on the chart.